microsoft/UniVL/README.md

 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)

 # Acknowledgments
-Our code is based on [pytorch-transformers v0.4.0](https://github.com/huggingface/transformers/tree/v0.4.0).
+Our code is based on [pytorch-transformers v0.4.0](https://github.com/huggingface/transformers/tree/v0.4.0) and [howto100m](https://github.com/antoine77340/howto100m).
 We thank the authors for their wonderful open-source efforts.